mag1024/bosch-alarm-homeassistant/README.md

 - A [Sensor](https://developers.home-assistant.io/docs/core/entity/sensor/) entity for the panel's history.
 The history itself is stored on a `history` attribute, as there is a limit to how much text a sensor can store in its state.

-- A [Switch](https://developers.home-assistant.io/docs/core/entity/switch) entity for the panel's outputs.
+- A [Switch](https://developers.home-assistant.io/docs/core/entity/switch) entity for the each configured output.
 Note that for the solution 2000/3000, only outputs with the type set to "remote output" will show here, as these are the only ones that can be controlled via mode 2.

 ### Installation